 The fourth argument, pArg, is an application data pointer that is passed through as the first argument to the collating function callback.

 The collating function callback is invoked with a copy of the pArg application data pointer and with two strings in the encoding specified by the eTextRep argument.
+The two integer parameters to the collating function callback are the length of the two strings, in bytes.
 The collating function must return an integer that is negative, zero, or positive if the first string is less than, equal to, or greater than the second, respectively.
 A collating function must always return the same answer given the same inputs.
 If two or more collating functions are registered to the same collation name (using different eTextRep values) then all must give an equivalent answer when invoked with equivalent strings.
 The collating function must obey the following properties for all strings A, B, and C:

 If a collating function fails any of the above constraints and that collating function is registered and used, then the behavior of SQLite is undefined.